benmiller314/cdm2019fall/plans/lesson-17.md

 Not sure what that should look like?
 Here are [33 examples](http://designbeep.com/2012/05/17/33-great-examples-of-web-design-sketches/) (but no one is asking you to be as elaborate as the most elaborate of these)

+* EXT: Will "inner" pages look the same as the landing page?
+Sketch out the possible differences.
+Consider the possibility that someone jumps directly to an inner page (e.g. from Google).
+What would they need to feel oriented?
 * EXT: Finished one drawing?
 Make another, using a different system of visually organizing your information.